IsaacTown/Castle-Combat-Virtual-Player/README.md

 See here all the resent updates to the game from patch to patch and update to update

-All patches/Updates are right now in Alpha
+All patches/Updates are right now in Beeta

-Patch, Alpha Version 1.1
+Patch, Beta Version 1.1
 Better Camera System so it scales with how big your Screen Size is

-Patch,  Alpha Version 1.1.5
+Patch,  Beta Version 1.1.5
 Dice Number now actually exist's and the Camera's the same

-Update, Alpha Version 1.2
+Update, ABeta Version 1.2
 Better Play Card system and a button that sends you to this Update page

-Minor Update,  Alpha Version 1.2.5
+Minor Update,  Beta Version 1.2.5
 How to video on https://www.youtube.com/channel/UCMW1rC4HJrIQUA51-kHJuEg and will be released sometime soon